NOAH Compendium

 Special precautions for use

-the safety of the product at overdose has not been evaluated in the target species (chickens and pheasants) of less than 3 weeks of age.
+The safety of the veterinary medicinal product at overdose has not been evaluated in chickens of less than 14 days of age and in pheasants of less than 3 weeks of age.

-Special precautions to be taken by the person administering the medicinal product to animals
+ii).
+Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Contact with the skin and the eyes or accidental ingestion of the product should be avoided.
+- Contact with the skin and the eyes or accidental ingestion of the veterinary medicinal product should be avoided.

 Withdrawal periods